charlesrroberts/Free-Music-Archive-Analysis/index.md

 2. Who are the popular artists on the Free Music Archive?
 3. What are the popular albums on the Free Music Archive?
 4. What are the popular tracks on the Free Music Archive?
-5. Is there a correlation between listens and interest?
+5. Is there a correlation between listens and interest between Free Music Archive artists?
 6. Where are the popular Free Music Archive artists geographically located?